openstack/masakari/doc/source/user/architecture.rst

 Masakari System Architecture
 ============================

-Masakari is comprised of two services api and engine, each performing different functions.
+Masakari comprises of two services api and engine, each performing different functions.
 The user-facing interface is a REST API, while internally Masakari communicates via an RPC message passing mechanism.